-DVD/Streaming Video on Demand, Naxos Music, and E-book Collections - Resources in support of classroom learning and some popular movies are available for one-week loan periods.
+DVD/Streaming Films on Demand and E-book Collections - Online resources in support of classroom learning and some popular movies in DVD format are available.

 Full-Text Microforms - The contents of newspapers, magazines, journals, and books are available in the microfiche or microfilm.
 A digital microfiche/microfilm reader and printer is available for public use.

 LibGuides - Research assistance, subject guides, and useful resources compiled by your friendly librarians.

 Library Catalog - This is the combined catalog showing book, audio-visual, and periodical holdings with information for Northwest Vista College LRC (NVC), Palo Alto College LRC (PAC), San Antonio College LRC (SAC), St. Philip's College LRC (SPC) and SouthWest Campus (SWC).
 The catalog may be accessed from any computer with a Web browser.